top of page

 biglietto sign at a toll booth in Italy

 “Biglietto” = “ticket”.
-You'll need one to pay by credit, debit, or cash upon exiting the toll road.
+Pull this, and you'll need one to eventually pay by credit, debit, or cash upon exiting the toll road.

 T Telepass sign at a toll booth in Italy